Working to improve adaptive social protection in Pakistan

 Pakistan’s population is increasingly feeling the impacts of climate change.
 More than 33 million people were affected by the floods of 2022.
 Those living in poverty or at risk are particularly vulnerable because their livelihoods heavily rely on agricultural activities, which are increasingly threatened by the adverse effects of climate change.

 The Government of Pakistan has made significant efforts to establish a social protection system in the last 15 years.
-Further efforts are needed to ensure that the social protection system is adaptive, in order to build resilience of poor and vulnerable households before, during and after the occurrence of climate related and other shocks.
+Further efforts are needed to make social protection more adaptive and inclusive by improving access to programmes and integrating them into disaster management.
+This can improve resilience before, during and after climate-related shocks.

 Objective